The Sentiment Dashboard

 - Long and short (L&S) trading where the user alternates between long and short

 The sentiment plot and the threshold surface plot returns will reflect the style selected.
 The Results pane will give the results for all three styles regardless of the Investment style selected.
+Keep in mind, you can often get a better outcome by simulating Long trading (setting this to L), while in actuality trading L&S.

 Indicates the total return, usually on $10k for the security over the period specified.